 Now is a good time to ask ourselves: have these principles led us to become healthy, happy people?
 Are we achieving the kind of wealth we have been striving for?
 Are we truly free in a society that has a different, far more lenient set of laws for the wealthy?
 Would we be freer and therefore more independent if we could choose paths that diverge from the limited ones advocated by the powers-that-be?

 The beauty of our society is that we have the freedom to make choices that result in greater health and contentment for ourselves, our families, and our planet.
-Sadly, so few of us exercise these freedoms, in part because we have not been invited to embrace the paradox that to become the most profoundly free we must become profoundly interdependent.
+Sadly, so few of us exercise these freedoms, in part because we have not been invited to embrace the paradox that to become the most profoundly free, first we must recognize our profound interdependence.

 ~ text and graphic by Alyce Santoro